 Keeping up-to-date on developments naturally important.
 We produce a weekly Share Incentives highlights report and email it straight to subscribers' inboxes.
 It's also posted on our news carousel.

-This week's edition of Share Incentives weekly highlights includes (1) confirmation that EMI and CSOP legislation will be amended to allow PISCES to...
+This week's edition of Share Incentives weekly highlights includes (1) confirmation that the Budget will be held on 26 November 2025 and (2) HM...

-This week's edition of Share Incentives weekly highlights includes a focus on executive remuneration, as the 2025 AGM season continues....
+This week's edition of Share Incentives weekly highlights includes a focus on executive pay, following AGM season....

 Brexit legislation trackerThis Practice Note tracks the progress of UK legislation introduced as part of the legislative project associated with the...